 Track Privilege Escalation in MS Teams and SharePoint Online

 Microsoft Teams and SharePoint Online provide many communication and collaboration tools in one place, and with so many more people now working remotely, this functionality is essential for them to do their jobs effectively.
-Users can invite anyone with an email address to join a site or team and this includes both internal and external users.
+Depending on your organization’s sharing policies, users may be able to invite both internal and external users to Microsoft Teams or SharePoint Online sites using their email addresses.

 While this flexibility has the advantage of making working as a team from anywhere easy and efficient, it also means that the potential for malicious behavior is increased.
 It is therefore essential to closely monitor who gets access to your environment and to be able to quickly spot any escalation of permissions.